 You have already taken the first step in the adoption process by indicating your interest in a rescue dog.
 We ask that you have patience throughout the adoption procedure.
 The procedure for adopting a Doberman through DRU is as follows:

 - Read the Introduction to the Doberman Pinscher on this web site to ensure that a Doberman is for you and to help you prepare for a new dog.

-- Print out and complete this application and mail it to the address shown on the application.
+- Fill out the application online here.
+Alternatively, you may download and complete the application form and mail it to the address shown on the application.